 (February 22, 1943 – November 21, 1944) Seen as a natural highway into the South Pacific, the Solomon Island archipelago was seized by the Japanese early in the Pacific war.
 The Americans also recognized the geographical advantage of the Solomon Islands, but directed their objectives toward New Guinea, the Philippines, and ultimately Japan.

-MIS soldier Technical Sergeant Tarno Harold Fudenna was a Kibei from California who had graduated from the Military Intelligence Service Language School in one of the top sections.
+MIS soldier Technical Sergeant Tarno Harold Fudenna was from California who had graduated from the Military Intelligence Service Language School in one of the top sections.
 He had initially been deployed to the Allied Translator and Interpreter Section (ATIS) in Brisbane, Australia, but was sent to a remote airstrip in New Guinea to join the 138th Signal Radio Intercept Company.

 On April 13, 1943, the Army and Navy learned from picking up radio messages that Yamamoto would be inspecting the South Pacific region within a few days.
 They learned of Yamamoto’s planned flight to Bougainville.